breez/breez-sdk-liquid-docs/src/guide/connecting.md

 The first step is to construct the SDK configuration.
 Among others, it sets the network you want to use and the SDK working directory.

 The SDK uses the config `working_dir` to store the state of the SDK instance.
-When handling multiple instances of the SDK, one per node, each needs to have a different working directory defined.
+When handling multiple instances of the SDK each needs to have a different working directory defined.

 Now you are ready to interact with the SDK.